jonaschlegel/archaeological-fields-and-methods/README.md

 #### Courses/Study Programs

 - [University of Oxford - MSt/MPhil in Classical Archaeology](https://www.ox.ac.uk/admissions/graduate/courses/mst-classical-archaeology) (Oxford, UK - Europe): Offers specialized training in the material culture of the ancient Greek and Roman world.
-- [University of Cambridge - MPhil in Archaeology (Classical Archaeology)](https://www.arch.cam.ac.uk/graduate/graduate-study/classical) (Cambridge, UK - Europe): Focuses on the archaeology of ancient Greece and Rome, with an emphasis on material culture, architecture, and art.
-- [University College London (UCL) - MA in Classical Archaeology](https://www.ucl.ac.uk/prospective-students/graduate/taught-degrees/classical-archaeology-ma) (London, UK - Europe): A comprehensive program studying the archaeology of the Mediterranean world, focusing on Greece, Rome, and their peripheries.
-- [University of Edinburgh - MSc in Classical Art and Archaeology](https://www.ed.ac.uk/history-classics-archaeology/graduate-school/programmes/msc-classical-art-archaeology) (Edinburgh, UK - Europe): Explores ancient Mediterranean art, architecture, and archaeological evidence.
-- [Sapienza University of Rome - Master's in Classical Archaeology](https://corsidilaurea.uniroma1.it/en/corso/2021/classical-archaeology) (Rome, Italy - Europe): Focuses on archaeological sites in Italy, Greece, and the Mediterranean, with practical fieldwork opportunities.

 #### Research Companies and Institutes